 Indices are a measure of a section of shares in the stock market.
 Indices are created by combining the value of several stocks to create one aggregate value.
-Major financial indices include the Dow Jones Industrial Average, FTSE 100, CAC 40, and Dax 30.
-The Dow Jones Index, for example, represents 30 large publically-listed companies traded on the New York Stock Exchange.
+Major financial indices include the Dow Jones Industrial Average, FTSE 100, CAC 40, and DAX 30.
+The Dow Jones Index, for example, represents 30 large publicly-listed companies traded on the New York Stock Exchange.

 Indices often provide a measure of the price behaviour of a particular sector – they represent the top shares in a specific exchange.
 Indices can also be used as a tool to gauge the health of a market, and to compare returns on specific investments.

 There are many types of indices available to trade at spot price or through forward trading.
 Indices can be categorised by geographic location, industry sector, or company size.
 Some indices are categorised by the size of the companies they represent, such as the S&P SmallCap 600 and S&P Composite 1500.
 This helps provide investors with many trading opportunities.
 Businesses within an index must meet specific criteria.
 Companies within the S&P 500, for example, must have a certain market capitalisation.

 Most major economies have a financial index.
 In the US there is the Dow Jones Industrial Average and NASDAQ, and also the Standard & Poor’s 500 index (S&P 500).
 Britain has the FTSE 100 index, while Germany has the DAX 30 index.
 France has the CAC 40.
 In Asia, there is the Hang Seng in Hong Kong, and Nikkei 225 in Japan.
 The ASX 200 index is traded in Australia.
 Learn how to trade the FTSE 100 index here.